pchemguy/spec-kit/templates/commands/checklist.md

 ### 6. Generate Checklist

-Perform checklist generation using the rules defined below.
+Perform checklist generation using the steps defined below.

-Steps:

-1. Initialize or append checklist file
+#### 6.1.
+Initialize or append checklist file
-2. Generate candidate items
-3. Validate items against rules
-4. Group items by category
-5. Apply consolidation rules

-#### File Handling

 - Create `FEATURE_DIR/checklists/` directory if it does not exist
 - Use short, descriptive filenames `[domain].md` (e.g., `ux.md`, `api.md`, `security.md`)